Guide to Proper Flatbed Load Securement

 Flatbed trailer driving down a road.

-Poor load securement is one of several factors that contribute to truck accidents.
-Sometimes the load distribution is off, and one sharp turn can lead to an accident.
+Poor load securement is one of several factors contributing to truck accidents.
+Sometimes, the load distribution is off, and one sharp turn can lead to an accident.

 We will break down how to secure a load on a flatbed to prevent you from experiencing any incidents caused by improper load securement.